 Initial workup

-- Indication: all patients with lower gastrointestinal bleeding (LGIB) or other red flags for CRC
+- Indication: all patients with lower gastrointestinal bleeding (LGIB) or other

 - DRE is a part of the routine clinical evaluation in patients with lower gastrointestinal symptoms.